-Offline semantic search for any documentation.
+Offline semantic search engine for documentation.
 Embeddings are generated locally at build time.
-The browser runtime is pure math — no model weights, no cloud APIs, no data leaving the user’s machine.
+The browser runtime is pure math - no model weights, no cloud APIs, no data leaving your machine.

 Zero config

-Run npx docmd-search ./docs in any folder with Markdown files.
+Run npx docmd-search ./docs in any folder.
 No setup, no API keys, no config file needed.

 How it works